How a vivid dream led Jordanian refugee to Mount Everest

 In the end, support did come from his home country, but in a very round about way.
 An article about Salameh's aspirations in Edinburgh newspaper The Scotsman made several references to King Abdullah II of Jordan, in a plucky bid to get his attention.
 It worked and Salameh was invited to Jordan to meet the king's representatives.

-They would fund his training in Nepal, Tibet and North America and, if he was successful in climbing Denali, would also provide financial backing for his Everest attempt.
+They said they would fund his training in Nepal, Tibet and North America and, if he was successful in climbing Denali, would also provide financial backing for his Everest attempt.

 "They said if I couldn't climb the highest point in America then I should just leave (my dream) because maybe it's not for me," Salameh says.